sewellstephens/iframe-tracking/README.md

 # Open source to everyone

-Iframe tracking is open source and 100% free to use.
+Pritelmonkie is open source and 100% free to use.
 Just copy and paste code and you are good to go.

 ![image](https://github.com/sewellstephens/iframe-tracking/blob/main/trust-badge-1.png)